cubefs/cubefs/README.md

 $ docker/run_docker.sh -h
 ```

+## Deploy a Production-ready Cluster

+Please refer to [Manual Deploy](https://chubaofs.readthedocs.io/en/latest/manual-deploy.html) for the fundamental steps of using ChubaoFS in production environments.

-## Helm chart to Run a ChubaoFS Cluster in Kubernetes
+## Helm chart to Deploy a Cluster in Kubernetes

 The [chubaofs-helm](https://github.com/chubaofs/chubaofs-helm) repository can help you deploy ChubaoFS cluster quickly in containers orchestrated by kubernetes.
 Kubernetes 1.12+ and Helm 3 are required. chubaofs-helm has already integrated ChubaoFS CSI plugin